Accurate close interactions of Stokes spheres using lubrication-adapted image systems: Conclusions and outlook

 Interactions for close-to-touching particles moving relative to each other are challenging to compute with established methods, such as a boundary integral (BIE) method with uniform Nystr\"om quadrature, because a sharply peaked force density has to be resolved.
 With the MFS technique, we demonstrate numerically that lubrication forces can be accurately resolved using much coarser particle representations (less unknowns) than a uniform BIE method at the same accuracy.
 It would be interesting to compare against spatially-adaptive BIE quadratures, which are less established.
 In the present work, by enforcing boundary conditions by collocation at the particle surfaces in the least-squares sense, the technical singular quadratures needed for BIE are avoided.
 In the special case without lubrication forces due to relative particle motions, with a backward-stable one-body preconditioning strategy, plain proxy sources are sufficient to reach the target accuracy.
 The sum of Stokeslets can then be rapidly evaluated using the fast multipole method, yielding close to linear scaling in the number of particles, which we demonstrate for systems with up to 4.8 million degrees of freedom.

 A natural extension to the work reported here is to the mobility problem.
-We will report on a well-conditioned MFS formulation for the mobility problem separately.
-A different future direction is to apply a similar framework to polydisperse spheres, and to non-spherical smooth particles.
-For simple particles with separations where proxy surfaces suffice to resolve interactions, such a generalization is straightforward.
-However, image representations are harder to generalize and form a topic of future research.
-In Section \ref{Gmres_count}, we note that the number of GMRES iterations grows with decreasing particle gaps; future work includes investigating suitable preconditioning.
-As for the size of the systems considered in this work, all tests fit on a standard workstation.
+We report on a well-conditioned MFS formulation for the mobility problem separately in \cite{Broms2024c}.\revThree{ In that work, we also extend to non-spherical smooth particles in the setting where proxy surfaces suffice to resolve interactions.
+It is a topic of future research whether image representations could be useful for non-spherical particles.} In Section \ref{Gmres_count}, we note that the number of GMRES iterations grows with decreasing particle gaps.
+Future work includes investigating suitable preconditioning \revFour{or the use of a fast direct solver.} As for the size of the systems considered in this work, all tests fit on a standard workstation.
 Larger systems could be studied via a distributed memory implementation and FMM, as in \cite{Yan2020}.